Payment Terms (July 2023 Version)

 Square Europe will value date and credit the amount of a payment transaction to your Square Account on the Business Day on which it receives the funds.

-Square Europe will automatically initiate a payout of Proceeds from a given Business Day to your valid, linked bank account during the next Business Day and funds received into and credited to your Square Account shall be deemed made available to you for this purpose.
-Square Europe will initiate a payout of Proceeds received on non-Business Days on the next Business Day.
+Subject to any Reserve or Holdback, Square Europe will pay out Proceeds received on a given Business Day to your valid, Linked Bank Account on the next Business Day.
+Square Europe will initiate a payout of Proceeds that were received on a non-Business Day on the next Business Day.

 For the purposes of the Payment Terms ‘Business Day’ means a day (other than a Saturday, Sunday or British bank holidays) when the banks in London are open for business.